-A. Displacing in a Lower Class

-An employee affected by layoff may, at his/her discretion, in lieu of layoff, displace an employee in a class previously held by the employee.
+- A. Displacing in a Lower Class An employee affected by layoff may, at his/her discretion, in lieu of layoff, displace an employee in a class previously held by the employee or in succeeding lower classes in the class series who has less retention points.
 Retention point computation for displacement purposes are made as determined for the original layoff.
-This is considered a voluntary demotion.

-B. Layoff Eligible List

-Reemployment and re-promotion shall be in inverse order of layoff.
-Names of employees with permanent status who have been laid off will be placed on an appropriate layoff reinstatement list for their classification and department in order of retention points for a period of two (2) years.
-Re-promotion lists shall be in effect for three (3) years.
-This list shall be maintained in the Human Resources Department.
-Three refusals to accept reemployment from a departmental layoff list (or re-promotion list) will remove the eligible individual's name from that list unless the offer of reemployment is in excess of twenty-five (25) miles from the geographical location of the position from which the employee was laid off.
-A person notified of an offer of reemployment must respond within ten (10) working days from the mailing date.
+This is considered a voluntary demotion. - B. Restoration Restoration shall be in inverse order of layoff.
+Names of employees with regular civil service status who have been laid off will be placed on an appropriate restoration list for their classification and department in order of retention points.
+The list will extend for a period of two (2) years.
+Employees shall also have restoration rights to a classification which has been replaced by a reclassification of the classification which the person previously had regular civil servant status, provided that the duties have remained essentially the same.
+This list shall be maintained in the Department of Human Resources.

+Three refusals to accept restoration from a departmental layoff list will remove the eligible individual's name from that list unless the offer of restoration is in excess of twenty five (25) miles from the geographical location of the position from which the employee was laid off.

+A person notified of an offer of restoration must respond within ten (10) working days from the proof of service date.
 Offers of reemployment shall be sent by first class mail to the last address on file in the Department of Human Resources.
-It is the employee's responsibility to insure that a current address is provided to the County Department of Human Resources.
+It is the employee's responsibility to insure that a current address is provided to Human Resources.

-C. Transfer and Demotion

-Employees to be laid off may be permitted to transfer or demote at the discretion of the appropriate Department Head(s) prior to the layoff effective date.
-Transfer or demotion may be made to any funded vacant position where the duties of which, in the judgment of the Department Head and Director of Human Resources, they are capable of performing.
+- C. Transfer and Demotion Employees to be laid off may be permitted to transfer or demote at the discretion of the appropriate Department Head(s) prior to the layoff effective date.
+Transfer or demotion may be made to any funded vacant position where the employee meets the minimum qualifications.
 However, transfer will not be permitted to a position in another County department if a departmental layoff list exists for that class.
-When an employee transfers or demotes in accord with provisions of this Article and is required by the Department Head to complete a new probationary period, which results in his rejection during probation, he shall not be required to forfeit his status on any layoff list.
+When an employee transfers or demotes in accord with provisions of this Article and is required by the Department Head to complete a new probationary period, which results in his rejection during probation, he shall not be required to forfeit his status on any layoff list. - D. Placement In Other Departments In accordance with rules on order of layoff, an employee who shall be laid off shall have a right to be placed in a vacant position in the same class in another department which the department has determined to fill.
+Referral to vacant positions shall be offered based upon the inverse order of layoff.
+The new appointing authority shall have up to six (6) months to evaluate the employee's performance.
+If the appointing authority determines that the employee's performance does not meet job standards, the employee will be returned to the layoff list.
+The employee will, in accordance with the rules on restoration, be eligible for placement in another vacant position in the same class which a department has determined to fill, according to the provisions above.